Impact of Virtual Inertia on DC Grid Stability with Constant Power Loads: Stability Analysis

 \subsection{Impact of Virtual Inertia}

-With the stability criterion being simplified to a single constraint~\eqref{single_rs}, we can evaluate the impact of virtual inertia on the required capacitance~\eqref{C0} to guarantee stability.
-We plot the required capacitance $C_0$ as a function of the LPF bandwidth in Fig.~\ref{fig:C0} and discuss some of the salient points below.
+With the stability criterion reduced to a single constraint, we can evaluate the impact of virtual inertia on the required capacitance~\eqref{C0} to guarantee stability.
+We plot the required capacitance $C_0$ as a function of the LPF bandwidth $\omega_\mathrm{f}$ in Fig.~\ref{fig:C0} and discuss some of the salient points below.